Chalk-Filled Balloons

 • Food coloring or liquid watercolors

-• Optional: baking soda & vinegar
+• Optional: Baking soda and vinegar for a fizzing reaction

-🥣 How to Make Chalk-Filled Balloons
+How to Make Chalk-Filled Balloons

 Step 1: Mix the Chalk